hatoba29/cgss-ssr-checker/README.md

 ## What is it?

-You can record SSR cards you have and see percentage of collection.
+You can record SSR cards you have and filter cards with various options.

+## Tech Stack

+- Next.js
+- Redux
+- TypeScript
+- Sass